IgnacioLuxP/FSMTest/README.md

-# FSMTest
+# FSMTest (buggy)
  Barebones implementation of Bardent's State Machine with a static character with a couple animations and 3 basic states: Idle, Walk, Attack.
  Made in Unity version 2019.2.17f1 but should be upgradeable to more recent versions.

 ## Issue: